-Our Educational Distillery revives the tradition of making whiskey at West Overton for the first time since Prohibition.
+West Overton Distilling revives the tradition of making whiskey at West Overton for the first time since Prohibition.
 Visit us to learn about history and science of making rye whiskey.

 Our modern whiskey production draws inspiration from the legacy of Abraham Overholt, who turned his family's small distilling operation into a thriving professional business.
 The Overholts produced Monongahela rye whiskey, considered the classic American whiskey prior to Prohibition.

 In 1927, the Overholt Company was acquired by National Distillers.
 National Distillers & Chemical Corp’s distilling division was in turn acquired by American Brands and its subsidiary James B. Beam Distilling Co in 1987.
+Old Overholt, a 19th century brand started in honor of Abraham Overholt and continuously produced and sold since 1810, is now distilled and made by Beam Suntory in Kentucky.

-West Overton Distilling Company
+West Overton Distilling

 Laurel Highlands Pour Tour

-West Overton Village is a member of the Laurel Highlands Pour Tour, a craft beer, wine and spirits trail through scenic Southwestern Pennsylvania.
-Grab your official Laurel Highlands Pour Tour Passport and collect stickers as you enjoy the wines, ciders, whiskeys, moonshine, meads, and craft brews found throughout the scenic Laurel Highlands.
+Laurel Highlands Pour Tour Passport and collect stickers as you enjoy the wines, ciders, whiskeys, moonshine, meads, and craft brews found throughout the scenic Laurel Highlands.
 Then, cash in your sticker collection for must-have Laurel Highlands Pour Tour collectibles.
+Passports and stickers are available at West Overton Distilling.

 Whiskey Rebellion Trail

-West Overton Village is also a site on the Whiskey Rebellion Trail, commemorating the role of western Pennsylvania’s farmers who rebelled against a tax on distilled spirits in the 1790s.
+Whiskey Rebellion Trail, commemorating the role of western Pennsylvania’s farmers who rebelled against a tax on distilled spirits in the 1790s.

 Plan Your Visit